fedebotu/vision-cartpole-dqn/README.md

-# Vision_Based_CartPole_DQN
+# Vision-Based CartPole with DQN
-Implementation of the CartPole from OpenAI's Gym using only visual input for Reinforcement Learning control with DQN
+Implementation of the CartPole from OpenAI's Gym using only visual input for Reinforcement Learning control with Deep Q-Networks

 ***Author:*** Federico Berto